 Dentures are custom designed to fit each patient’s mouth, and skill and patience are required to create an effective pair.
 Poorly made dentures can cause significant discomfort and erode the gums and bones of the jaw, leading to greater dental problems.
 A combination of implants and removable pieces are often the best option.
 Additionally, dentures help strengthen muscles controlling the facial expressions that require the support of your teeth, rid you of pronunciation problems caused by missing teeth and aid with chewing.

-If you’ve lost, or are losing, all of your teeth a Complete Denture is something to discuss with your Dr. Nenad Vrbancic.
+If you’ve lost, or are losing, all of your teeth a Complete Denture is something to discuss with your Dr. Nenad Vrbancic and Dr. Kenny Gryckiewicz.
 If some of your teeth remain and are healthy, a partial denture may be your way to a great smile.

 This procedure should be thoroughly discussed with your dentist as there are several personal and medical factors to take into consideration.
 You may instead be a candidate for dental bridges and dental implants as optional procedures.

 Depending on the teeth remaining in your oral cavity, partial dentures may be completely tooth supported, tissue/tooth supported, and implant/tissue supported.

 Partial dentures can be constructed out of a metal and acrylic composition or completely out of acrylic.
 The design process involved in creating a removable partial (denture) is specific to the patient’s needs.
 Every effort is made to design a self-cleansing partial denture that preserves the remaining teeth and oral structures.

 When a partial denture is designed, the denturist acknowledges that chewing places a strain on the remaining teeth during eating.
 Partial dentures are designed with this in mind so that the chewing forces can be distributed evenly over the entire remaining teeth and soft tissues.
 Design modifications to your remaining teeth may be required to help equalize these forces.